 My official bio:

-Christine Hyung-Oak Lee has a memoir (TELL ME EVERYTHING YOU DON’T REMEMBER 2017) and a novel (GOLEM OF SEOUL 2018), both of which are forthcoming from Ecco / Harper Collins.
+Christine Hyung-Oak Lee has a memoir (TELL ME EVERYTHING YOU DON’T REMEMBER–February 14, 2017) and a novel (GOLEM OF SEOUL 2018), both forthcoming from Ecco / Harper Collins.
 Her short fiction and essays have appeared in journals and anthologies such as ZYZZYVA, Guernica, The Rumpus, The New York Times, and BuzzFeed, among other publications.
 She is a Features Editor at The Rumpus.

 Born in New York City, Christine earned her undergraduate degree at UC Berkeley and her MFA at Mills College.
 She has been awarded a residency at Hedgebrook, and her pieces have been nominated for a Pushcart Prize and placed in competitions such as the Poets and Writers’ Magazine Writers Exchange Contest, Glimmer Train Fiction Open, and others.